lanetix/express-deep-link/README.md

 login.

-**NOTE:** The `login.local` and `login.remote` options are mutually exclusive and you must set ***EXACTLY ONE*** of these options in order to use `deeplink`.
+**NOTE:** The `login.local` and `login.remote` options are mutually exclusive and you must set ***EXACTLY ONE*** of these options in order to use `deepLink`.

 #### login.local - Object (Required if not using login.remote)